frankhale/textworld/README.md

 NOTE: Because we are using Deno.Kv we need to pass the --unstable flag

-> deno test --unstable --allow-read --allow-write .\textworld_tests.ts
+> deno test --unstable-kv --allow-read --allow-write .\textworld_tests.ts

 ## Author(s)